hpssjellis/arduino-includes-to-photon-template/pins.md

-For serial communication with the Particle.io Photon and sensor or actuator boards we need to understand a bit about Uart, SPI and I2C communication and what PINS on the photon to attach wires to.
+For serial communication with the Particle.io Photon and sensor or actuator boards we need to understand a bit about Uart (Tx/Rx), SPI and I2C communication and what PINS on the photon to attach wires to.

 The datasheet that explains everything (and some advanced options) is at